 - Plural: androgynies

-- Androgyny is sociologically problematic because it does not fit into the binary of male and female and what “male” and “female” characteristics are varies by culture and society, and therefore complicates data accumulation and analysis.
-However, gender differences and expression are important to acknowledge as to not dismiss an individual’s unique experience.
+- Androgyny is sociologically problematic because it does not fit neatly into the binary of male and female and what “male” and “female” characteristics are varies by culture and society.
+In this regard, androgyny poses problems for data accumulation and analysis.
+However, gender differences and expressions are important to acknowledge when inquiring into the unique experiences of individuals.

 - Also called: